You are here

-The effective date of the license is the date on which an application is complete and CDE is ready to act on the application.
-Therefore, if an applicant submits an incomplete application, or if CDE has not received the applicant's background checks, the application will not be evaluated and a corresponding license or authorization will not be effective until that information has been provided and approved.
-CDE does not backdate certificates for any reason other than our own error.
-This includes the submission of official transcripts showing that a degree has been conferred.
+The effective date shown on a license or authorization is the date on which an application for that credential was determined "complete" and CDE was able to finalize the evaluation of the application.
+Therefore, if an applicant submits an incomplete application, if CDE has not received the applicant's background checks or if the application needs first to be cleared by our enforcement team, the application will not be evaluated and a corresponding license or authorization will not be effective until that information has been provided and approved.
+CDE does not backdate or alter the dates on certificates for any reason other than an error on its part.

 "Freezing" or Placing a Professional License on Hold (Inactive Status)

-Only professional-level licenses may be placed on inactive status.
-Authorizations and initial licenses cannot be placed on inactive status.
+Only professional-level teacher, SSP, principal and administrator licenses may be placed on inactive status.

-Colorado state statute allows for any person who holds a valid professional license may choose to convert the professional license to inactive status.
-To do so, simply log in to your eLicensing account and complete and submit an "Inactivate an Already Active Professional License" application.
-You may make this request only once during a 12-month period.
-There is no fee associated with an inactivation request.
+To do so, simply log in to COOL, go to your profile, select "Credentials" and then the credential you would like to place in inactive status.
+Select the "inactivate" button and complete and submit the application.
+You may make this request only once during a 12-month period, and there is no fee associated with an inactivation request.

-While on inactive status, though the expiration date of a professional license shall be suspended, the online credential verification will show an expiration date which will be the date we received your inactivation request.
-When you submit an application to return the professional license to active status, it shall be issued for the period remaining on the license as of the date of inactivation.
-Please note that state statute stipulates that while your professional license is on inactive status, you shall be deemed to not hold that professional license.
+While on inactive status, while the expiration date of a professional license shall be suspended, the online credential verification's expiration date will reflect the date we received your inactivation request.
+Upon submission of an application to return the professional license to "active" status, it shall be issued for the number of days remaining on the license as of the date of inactivation.
+Please note: Per state statute, while your professional license is on inactive status, you shall be deemed as not holding that professional license.

 Reactivating a Previously Inactivated Professional License

-Please note: if your license has been inactivated for more than one (1) year and if you do not hold another valid, CDE-issued educator credential, you will need to submit a set of fingerprints to CBI for a current background check to reactivate the license.
+Note: Only those credentials placed in inactive status will have this option.
+If your license simply expired, you will need to select the "renew" button.
+Too, if you do not hold another valid, CDE-issued educator credential, you will need to submit a set of fingerprints to CBI for a current background check to reactivate the license.

 Name Change Request

-** Applications submitted without the requisite information will be determined to not meet requirements and be closed. **
+Applications submitted without a valid copy of one of the above will be determined to not meet requirements and will be closed.

 Verification of an Active or Expired License / Letter of Good Standing (educator credentials only)

-Upon request, the Educator Licensure Office will provide a statement of verification or letter of good standing indicating the validity date(s) and the endorsement area(s) of the educator license(s) or authorization(s) held.
-All verifications are subject to the information contained in our current database; older certifications and/or archived records may not be available.
-(For test score verification, please contact the exam administrator.)
+Upon request, the Educator Licensure Office will provide a statement of verification / letter of good standing indicating the validity date(s) and the endorsement area(s) of the educator license(s) or authorization(s) held.
+Each verification is subject only to the information contained in our current database; older certifications and/or archived records may not be available.

 To obtain such a statement, complete this simple request form: